white-label-development/DotNetCore/AspNetCoreMvc2/14-configuration.md

   .GetValue<bool>("EnableBrowserShortCircuit")).Value) { ... }
 ```

-Ca bu used to configure logging, eg:
+Can be used to configure logging, eg:
 ```
   "Logging": {
     "LogLevel": {